 During my Blogging career I have been lucky enough to get the opportunity to try out lots of different activity trackers.
-My trusty Fitbit Flex is still going strong after 4 years of pretty much continuous use and I absolutely love the Tom Tom Spark 3 we reviewed last year however I was recently asked if I would like to try out the BuddyBand 2 and since I had never even heard of it, I was interested to see how it would fare against my favourite big brands!
+My trusty Fitbit Flex lasted over 4 years of pretty much continuous use and I absolutely love the Tom Tom Spark 3 we reviewed a while ago however I was asked if I would like to try out the BuddyBand 2 and since I had never even heard of it, I was interested to see how it would fare against my favourite big brands!

 The BuddyBand 2 Activity Tracker is the creation of Aseptika Limited, a healthcare company founded in 2007.
 They have been working on self-monitoring devices and services under the brand Activ8rlives.
 The aim is that users can self-manage long term health conditions by self-monitoring.

 Their latest device is the BuddyBand; an activity tracker and device App.
 On first opening I was quite impressed by the amount of ‘kit’ included in the cost of the tracker.
 You get 3 different colour bracelet straps; black, blue, and pink as well as a belt clip for anyone who wants to attach the tracker easily to a pocket or sock.

 The tracker then records physical activity, energy expenditure, sleep patterns, total distance walked, swum or run, and the total active minutes during the day which is really useful when taking part in some kind of exercise as well as for your overall health and wellbeing.
 All of the data is then recorded and tracked on the free to download Activ8rlives App.
 Once you sync the two via Bluetooth, all of your data is stored for you to look back on days, weeks, months, or even years later!